jamesbaldwin05/data-science-teaching-cosine/modules/beginner/07_visualisation.md

 ### Box Plots

-`plt.boxplot()` creates a boxplot, used for showing statistical features of data.
+`plt.boxplot()` creates a boxplot, used to show statistical features of data.

 ```python
 import numpy as np